ncatlab/nlab-content/pages/10635.md

 In synthetic differential geometry, the Stokes theorem in the case of $[0, 1]$ is mandated definitionally.

-+--{: .definition}
++--{: .num_defn}
 ###### Definition
 For a map $f: [0, 1] \to R$, the __definite integral of its derivative__ $\int_0^1 \! f'(t) dt$ is equal to $f(1) - f(0)$.
 =--

-Note that we have only defined the definite integral of those maps that are derivatives of some other map.

-The other part of the fundamental theorem of differential calculus is an axiom of synthetic differential geometry.
+This defines the definite integral of each map which is the derivative of another map.
+The other part of the fundamental theorem of differential calculus is axiomatized into synthetic differential geometry.

  **Integration axiom**.
 A map $f: [0, 1]\to R$ has a unique antiderivative $g:[0,1]\to R$ that satisfies $g(0) = 0$.

-With a supply of antiderivatives guaranteed by the Integration axiom, the above definition actually tells us how to compute the definite integral of every map.
+Assuming the Integration axiom, the definite integral of every map is now defined.

 ## References